tidev/titanium-docs/docs/api/modules/cloudpush.md

 present a tray notification to the user when a new push notification is received.

 This module is only used to receive push notifications.
-For information on configuring your project to send push notifications, see [Modules.Cloud.PushNotifications](Modules.Cloud.PushNotifications).
+For information on configuring your project to send push notifications, see <Modules.Cloud.PushNotifications>.

 ### Push Protocols